-GROUND LAYER AND VINES

-Lowest layer of vegetation.
-Plant types can include grasses; graminoids (non-woody plants with a grass-like morphology); ferns; forbs (non-woody, broad-leaved, flowering plants) and vines which may extend upwards into the canopy.
+GROUND LAYER AND VINES Lowest layer of vegetation.
+Plant types can include grasses; graminoids (non-woody plants with a grass-like morphology); ferns; forbs (non-woody, broad-leaved, flowering plants) and vines (where present) may extend upwards into the canopy.